Regional director of insurance firm jailed for $30,000 commissions fraud

 Between November and December 2011, the defendant met with two female clients and explained to them the contents and features of two insurance policies respectively.

-Prudential had rendered full assistance to the ICAC during its investigation.
+Company A had rendered full assistance to the ICAC during its investigation.

 The prosecution was today represented by prosecuting counsel Cannise Chan, assisted by ICAC officer Jessie Fu.